chenmozhijin/Anime4K-WebExtension/README.en.md

 ### Basic Usage

-1. After installing the extension, visit websites with video elements (e.g., Bilibili, Ani-One)
+1. After installing the extension, visit websites with video elements (e.g., Bilibili, youtube)
 2. When playing a video, a purple "✨ Enhance" button will appear at the middle-left of the video element
 3. Click the button to enable super-resolution processing
 4. Click the button again to disable processing